MicrosoftEdge/magic-mirror-demo/README.md

 Once you have set your local environment variables, let's create a UWP hosted web app that points to your local server.
 This is needed so the hosted web app can use the camera (i.e. the app needs WinRT access).

-We won't go over the steps on how to create the hosted web app here because (this tutorial) [http://microsoftedge.github.io/WebAppsDocs/en-US/win10/CreateHWA.htm} does a great job explaning how to do it.
+We won't go over the steps on how to create the hosted web app here because (this tutorial) [http://microsoftedge.github.io/WebAppsDocs/en-US/win10/CreateHWA.htm] already does a great job.
 You need to change your hosted web app's starting URL to http://localhost:your-port-number/ so it points to your local server.
 Since our app will be using the camera, you need to declare this too.